 Hospital reports patient death amid Legionnaires outbreak

-GROVE CITY, Ohio (AP) — Authorities say a patient has died amid an outbreak of Legionnaires' disease in a central Ohio hospital.
+GROVE CITY, Ohio (AP) — Authorities say a patient has died amid an outbreak of Legionnaires' disease in a recently opened central Ohio hospital.

-The Columbus Dispatch reports that the Ohio Department of Health announced the death Sunday.
-Seven patients who were in Mount Carmel Grove City hospital in late April and May have been diagnosed with the disease.
+Mount Carmel Health System says the patient who died Sunday was among the seven who had been diagnosed with the disease after being hospitalized at Mount Carmel Grove City.
+However, Dr. Richard Streck, chief clinical operations officer for the system, says it's too early to determine the final cause of death.

-Streck advises that anyone who developed a cough, muscle aches, headaches, fever or shortness of breath after being hospitalized should contact their primary care physician.
+Streck advises patients who develop a cough, muscle aches, headaches, fever or shortness of breath after being hospitalized to contact their primary care physician.